dustinpfister/blog_posts/_posts/js-regex.md

 ### 2.1 - Match the beginning of a string

-To match the begging of a string.
+To match the begging of a string.I just need to use the ^ symbol followed be the pattern I want to match for.

 ```js
 let data = ['foobar', 'baz', 'foo'];